FilippoDeSilva/Wi-Fi-Bruteforce/README.md

 # Wi-Fi Bruteforce Tool

+## Desclaimer
+This tool is intended for educational purposes, network security testing, and research only. **Ensure you have permission to test any network before using this tool**.
+## Description
 A Wi-Fi brute-forcing tool developed in Python.
 This script leverages advanced techniques, including multithreading, to speed up the process of testing passwords against Wi-Fi networks.
-The tool is intended for educational purposes, network security testing, and research only. **Ensure you have permission to test any network before using this tool**.

 ## Features